FAQs

 Requests for leave from Tihoi campus

-If you have a request for your son to leave Tihoi during his time there, a formal request must be emailed to Deputy Headmaster, Craig Hardman, and Director of Tihoi, Peter Evans.
+If you have a request for your son to leave Tihoi during his time there, a formal request must be emailed to Associate Headmaster, Craig Hardman, and Director of Tihoi, Peter Evans.

 If you have any questions about the Tihoi experience, please contact Tihoi Director Peter Evans at the details provided below.